iqbalyarkhan/old-website/content/2020-03-28--Shortest-Path-Algorithms.md

 int s = sortedEdges[0].second;
 ```

 and remove it from the array (like popping from a min priority queue).
-Next, we call the `Relax()` function which updates the `dist` and `edge` arrays based on the logic we discussed eariler:
+Next, we call the `Relax()` function which updates the `dist` and `edge` arrays based on the logic we discussed earlier:

 ```cpp
 void Digraph::Relax(int s){